 Judge tosses out Trump challenge to tax return turnover

-A federal judge has rejected President Donald Trump's challenge to the release of his tax returns for a New York state criminal probe.
+A federal judge rejected President Donald Trump’s challenge to the release of his tax returns for a New York state criminal probe, saying on Monday that he could not grant such a “categorical and limitless assertion of presidential immunity.”

-Judge Victor Marrero ruled Monday.
-He said he cannot endorse such a "categorical and limitless assertion of presidential immunity from judicial process."
+Trump’s lawyers notified the judge that they will immediately appeal the ruling.

 The returns had been sought by Manhattan District Attorney Cyrus R. Vance Jr. His office is investigating the Trump Organization’s involvement in buying the silence of two women who claimed to have had affairs with the president.